parthopdas/BooksInventory/README.md

 - Rows with books, that are not in stock shall be highlighted
 - The text of each cell in the "Price" column shall be colored according to its value (color gradient from highest to lowest price)
 - Add another button which deletes all books from DataGridView/DataGrid, that are not in stock

+## TODO

+- Wireup keyboard shortcuts for the menus